BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Tool description and Modeling pipeline

-BabelBrain is written in Python language, distributed as source code via GitHub and as a standalone application, eliminating the need for users to create specific Python environments.
+BabelBrain is a graphic user interface (GUI) application written in Python language, distributed as source code via GitHub and as a standalone application, eliminating the need for users to create specific Python environments.
 It is optimized to use modern GPU processors from Nvidia, AMD, and Apple to accelerate calculations and is available on all major operating systems, with a focus on ARM64 processors running on macOS.
-The software uses 3D MRI and, if available, computed tomography (CT) imaging data and a trajectory to target FUS in a location in the brain.
-It uses several libraries for GPU acceleration (CuPy, PyOpenCL, and metal-compute) depending on the available GPU and operating system.
-Currently, the following four types of transducers are supported: \paragraph*{Single} Simple focusing single-element transducer for which the user can specify the diameter, focal length, and a frequency between 200 kHz and 1000 kHz\footnote{Frequencies larger than 800 kHz may require a computer system with 64 GB of RAM or more.}. \paragraph*{H317} 128-element phased array (SonicConcepts, Bothell, WA) with a focal length of 135 mm and F\#=0.9 capable of operating at 250 kHz and 700 kHz. \paragraph*{CTX-500} Four-element ring device (NeuroFUS, Bothell, WA) with a focal length of 63.2 mm and F\#=0.98, and operating at 500 kHz. \paragraph*{H246} Flat ring-type device (NeuroFUS) with 2 ring elements, a diameter of 33.6 mm, and operating at 500 kHz.
+The software uses 3D MRI and, if available, computed tomography (CT) imaging data and a FUS trajectory.
+The latter represents a vector that indicates the transducer's focus position and acoustic axis alignment in T1w space.
+In practice, as shown in Fig. \ref{figPlanning}, the trajectory is a linear transformation applied to a virtual needle representing the focus location and acoustic axis.
+BabelBrain uses several libraries for GPU acceleration (CuPy, PyOpenCL, and metal-compute) depending on the available GPU and operating system.
+Currently, the following four types of transducers are supported: \paragraph*{Single} Simple focusing single-element transducer for which the user can specify the diameter, focal length, and frequency between 200 kHz and 1000 kHz\footnote{Frequencies larger than 800 kHz may require a computer system with 64 GB of RAM or more.}. \paragraph*{H317} 128-element phased array (SonicConcepts, Bothell, WA) with a focal length of 135 mm and F\#=0.9 capable of operating at 250 kHz and 700 kHz. \paragraph*{CTX-500} Four-element ring device (NeuroFUS, Bothell, WA) with a focal length of 63.2 mm and F\#=0.98, and operating at 500 kHz. \paragraph*{H246} Flat ring-type device (NeuroFUS) with 2 ring elements, a diameter of 33.6 mm, and operating at 500 kHz.

+Before modeling with BabelBrain, three preliminary steps need to be performed: imaging of the participant, preprocessing the subject's MRI data, and planning with neuronavigation or visualization software.
+As shown in Fig. \ref{FigGUI}, BabelBrain's operation comprises three sequential steps: Domain generation, transcranial ultrasound modeling, and thermal modeling.